Food historians date mustard as a seasoning in Central Asian (Indus)

 in addition to mustards flavored with herbs, spices or green peppercorns,

-new combinations with flavorings such as bourbon, honey, and even varietal
+new combinations with flavorings such as bourbon, honey, and even varietal wines are popular.

 Whole and cracked seed mustard is used in boiled beets, pickles, relishes,